What is cocaine?

 Talk to our counsellors about cocaine rehab

 Cocaine and other drugs

-Some people who develop a cocaine problem only use cocaine and rarely, if ever, use other drugs.
-It is however quite common for those who use cocaine regularly to drink alcohol, smoke cannabis or use other medication to counteract the effects of cocaine.
+Some people who develop a cocaine addiction only use cocaine and rarely, if ever, use other drugs.
+It is however quite common for those who use cocaine to regularly drink alcohol, smoke cannabis or use other medication to counteract the effects of cocaine.
 Cocaine mixed with other drugs or alcohol results in a different effect which can be equally addictive.